sulu/sulu-docs/book/getting-started/admin-interface.rst

 User Roles
 ^^^^^^^^^^

-There are several pre configured roles.
+You could define several roles.
 The admin interface looks like this:

 .. figure:: ../../img/admin-settings-userroles.png
 	:align: center